- What is a Confined Space?

 Anyone entering a confined space should have a partner who remains outside of the confined space, but in constant visual and auditory contact.
 Should something go wrong, the person outside of the confined space can quickly call for help.
 It’s important to note that the person outside the confined space should not enter to provide assistance unless there is someone else there with them who can stay on the outside to seek additional assistance.

 Personal Protective Equipment

-Personal protective equipment is extremely important when working in a confined space because of the risks associated with these areas.
+Personal protective equipment is extremely important when working in a confined space.
 Just like under normal working conditions, the specific types of PPE required will vary from location to location.
-Things like hard hats, protective gloves, shock-resistant clothing, facemasks, eye goggles, hearing protection, and more may be required to keep employees safe.
+Hard hats, protective gloves, shock-resistant clothing, facemasks, eye goggles, hearing protection, and more may be required to keep employees safe.

-Employers are legally required to provide the necessary personal protective equipment for employees working in confined spaces.
-All the PPE should be kept in an area near the entrance to a confined space, and signs should be put up letting employees know that they cannot enter without first putting on the required PPE.
+Employers are legally required to provide the necessary PPE for employees working in confined spaces.
+All PPE should be kept in an area near the entrance to a confined space, and signs should be put up letting employees know that they cannot enter without first putting on the required PPE.

 - An Air Supply - While it does not apply to every situation, in confined spaces, oxygen levels can be depleted quickly.